AidanFoushee/about_me_frontend/README.md

 # Overview
 This is the frontend half of my personal project, the backend can be found here: [about_me_backend GitHub Repo](https://github.com/AidanFoushee/about_me_backend)

+Please note that the api call will not work unless the backend is also running.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).